-The global hard disk drive market is expected to grow at a rate of 3% CAGR, reaching a market size of USD 28.045 billion in 2030 from USD 24.196 billion in 2025.
+The Hard Disk Drive market is forecast to grow at a CAGR of 3.0%, reaching USD 28.9 billion in 2031 from USD 24.9 billion in 2026.

 The global hard disk drive market underpins the foundational infrastructure of data-intensive economies, where storage demands escalate from proliferating digital ecosystems.
 Enterprises and consumers alike depend on HDDs for their unmatched cost-per-terabyte efficiency, particularly in scenarios requiring vast archival capacities beyond the reach of flash alternatives.
-As data generation surges driven by sectors like cloud computing and artificial intelligence, hence HDDs maintain relevance by scaling economically to meet bulk storage imperatives.
+As data generation surges, driven by sectors like cloud computing and artificial intelligence, HDDs maintain relevance by scaling economically to meet bulk storage imperatives.

 Market dynamics hinge on the interplay between explosive data proliferation and HDDs' inherent advantages in density and affordability.
 Government initiatives worldwide, such as data localization mandates in China, amplify the need for robust, high-capacity storage solutions that HDDs uniquely provide at scale.
 Trade associations highlight that HDDs dominate nearline applications, where access speeds suffice for infrequent retrievals, freeing resources for higher-performance tiers.
 Yet, this equilibrium faces tests from supply disruptions and innovation imperatives, compelling manufacturers to refine production while preserving accessibility.